uranus4ever/Vehicle-Detection/README.md

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt text][image7]

-### YOLO
+### **2) YOLO Algorithm**

-[YOLO](https://arxiv.org/pdf/1506.02640) (You Look Only Once) is a popular end-to-end **Real-time Object Detection** algorith based on deep learning.
-Compared with other object recognition method, such as Fast R-CNN, YOLO integrates target area and object classification into a single neural network.
-The most outstanding point is its fast speed with preferably high accuracy, nearly 45 fps of base version and up to 155 fps in FastYOLO, quite favourable for real-time applications, for example, computer vision of self-driving car.
+[YOLO](https://arxiv.org/pdf/1506.02640) (You Look Only Once) is a popular end-to-end **Real-time Object Detection** algorithm based on deep learning.
+Compared with other object recognition methods, such as Fast R-CNN, YOLO integrates target area and object classification into a single neural network.
+The most outstanding point is its fast speed with preferably high accuracy, nearly 45 fps in base version and up to 155 fps in FastYOLO, quite favourable for real-time applications, for example, computer vision of self-driving car.

 #### 1. Principle